In today’s review, we’re going to look at Cloudflare, one of the most popular content delivery networks (CDNs) available right now.

 This might only be an additional 5 seconds, but that’s longer than most web searchers are willing to wait.

-The solution is to provide your international visitors with a copy of your content in a data center near them.
+The solution is to provide your international visitors with a copy of your content in a data center with an ip address near them.

-So you sign up for a CDN with data centers in or near France.
+So you sign up for a content delivery network with data centers in or near France.

 The next time a French visitor comes to your site a copy of it is now stored (cached) in the CDN’s French data center.